dwivedi-ritik/youtube-rev/README.md

 in other words youtube cipher those videos urls.
 It is very hard to crack beacuse they keep changing their algo

-#### More Feature will be added soon such as ffmpeg integration , cli args , more filtering , playlist downloader.